 if disconnected

 is.
-Naively, it seems like it would be awful in the general case.if disconnected
+Naively, it seems like it would be awful in the general case. - Reference invalidation on

 if disconnected